Wesxdz/kahlo-yawn/_posts/hello-kahlo.md

 Remember, it's a trade only if your co-progenitor swipes right too.
 Negotiations can be intense, so collaboration is key in this genetic patchwork to hatch a theoretical physicist with a superluminal butterfly stroke.

 The sim doesn’t just throw nucleotides at you; it sneakily teaches you the ethics of parenting.
-You’ll find yourself pondering, "Should I enhance this trait? or is that going too far?" and
+You’ll find yourself pondering, "Should I enhance their eyebrow chicness or is that going too far?" and
 "What civilization server is best for my fantasy child's adolescence?"

 Here’s where it gets spicy.
 Sometimes, the simulator spills a mutation for fun.
 Perhaps your virtual offspring programs blue noise into prophetic visions or animates underwater basket weavers in Blender.